-The basics for a restful sleep
+The basics for restful sleep

-1. Invest in a high-quality mattress and bedding.
+1. Invest in a high-quality mattress and bedding

 2. Block out light